svvat/BackEndCaseStudy/README.txt

 with a duration of 40min.
 This leaves 35 minutes till lunch.
 As the next item's duration was longer than 35minutes, it is scheduled after lunch.
 It would be "more correct" to identify suitable tasks by duration to fill time more efficiently.
-However this was not part of the spec and would be considered "spec creep" and would be recomended for a later version.
+However this was not part of the spec and would be considered "spec creep" and could be recomended for a later version.
 This would also require code to ensure activites do not overlap with other teams, ie at any one time only one team would be allocated to one activity.